nightroman/FarNet/FSharpFar/README.md

     let message text = far.Message text
 ````

-**Auto load and use files**

 ***
 ## <a id="editor"/> Editor services

-Editor services are automatically available for F# source files opened in
+Editor services are automatically available for F# source files opened in editors.
-editors.
-If files are not self-contained then use the configuration file
+If files are not self-contained then use the configuration file `*.fs.ini` in the same directory.
-*some.fs.ini* in. be in the same directory as a source file.
-Required
-references and files should be specified by `reference` and `load`.
+Required references and files should be specified by `reference` and `load` in `[fsc]` and `[fsi]` sections.

 **Code completion**